Dangote to export petrol as marketers agree to crash prices by N50 after deal

 Petrol landing costs drop

-Legit.ng earlier reported that the landing cost of Premium Motor Spirit, also known as petrol, in Nigeria, has fallen by 20.34% to N971,57 litres over the past three months.
+Legit.ng earlier reported that the landing cost of Premium Motor Spirit, also known as petrol, in Nigeria, had fallen by 20.34% to N971,57 litres over the past three months.

 The decline in landing costs, which shows the price of importing and distributing the product, shows some relief regarding global market fluctuations and supply chain factors.